equalsraf/git-talk/git.md

 # git history in one slide

-1. In 2005 Linus Torvalds needed a version control system for the kernel
+1. In 2005 Linus Torvalds needed a version control system for the kernel - fast and safe
-2. Someone wanted git to support a workflow for [RANDOM WORKFLOW HERE]
+2. Someone else wanted git to support a workflow for [RANDOM WORKFLOW HERE]
 3. Repeat step 2. for ~10 years

-Result: git supports lots of workflows
+**Result:** git supports lots of workflows

 ---
 class: bottom, right